Chronic Pain and Depression: Why They Occur Together and How Ketamine Addresses Both

 Shared Neurotransmitter Pathways

-- Serotonin and norepinephrine — These neurotransmitters modulate both mood and pain perception.
-The descending pain inhibition pathway, which helps your brain "turn down the volume" on pain signals, relies heavily on serotonin and norepinephrine.
-When these systems are depleted by depression, pain signals travel more freely to conscious awareness.
+Both conditions involve disruptions in the same chemical messenger systems.
+Serotonin and norepinephrine modulate both mood and pain perception; the descending pain inhibition pathway, which helps your brain "turn down the volume" on pain signals, relies heavily on serotonin and norepinephrine.
+When those systems are depleted by depression, pain signals travel more freely to conscious awareness.
+Glutamate, the brain's primary excitatory neurotransmitter, plays a central role in both pain processing and mood regulation; excessive glutamate activity contributes to central sensitization (amplified pain signaling) and has been implicated in treatment-resistant depression.
+GABA, the brain's primary inhibitory neurotransmitter, helps calm both neural pain circuits and anxiety-related brain activity, and deficits in GABAergic function are observed in both chronic pain and depressive disorders.

 Central Sensitization: When the Brain Amplifies Pain